symbolibre/symbolibre/README.md

 ## Building the applications

-Symbolibre depends on Qt >= 5.12, QCustomPlot and Giac.
+Symbolibre depends on Qt >= 5.15, QCustomPlot and Giac.
-Qt 5.12 is available on Ubuntu 19.10 and Debian bullseye.
+Qt 5.15 is available on Ubuntu 22.04 and Debian 11.

 To build the applications, QTermWidget and KSyntaxHighlighting are also needed.